cgeneske/CyberArkEPMLCDLifecycle/README.md

     - When set to `$true` will skip lifecycle management for Windows-based accounts and endpoints.
 - `$SkipMac`
     - When set to `$true` will skip lifecycle management for MacOS-based accounts and endpoints.
+- `$SkipLinux`
+    - When set to `$true` will skip lifecycle management for Linux-based accounts and endpoints.

+### Auxillary Options
+- `$SendSummaryEmail`
+    - When set to `$true` will send an execution summary E-Mail to the recipient configured in `$EmailToAddress`.
+- `$EmailWithSsl`
+    - When set to `$true` will send the execution summary E-Mail using SSL/TLS.
+- `$VersionCheck`
+    - When set to `$true` will compare to the latest script available on GitHub and log/notify if a new version is available.
+- `$ValidateDomainNamesDNS`
+    - When set to `$true` will leverage DNS lookups to attempt discovery of EPM endpoint FQDNs for on-boarding accuracy.
+    Used with `$EndpointDomainNames` (See entry above for more details).
+    Used with `$SkipIfNotInDNS` (See entry below for more details).
+- `$SkipIfNotInDNS`
+    - When set to `$true` will skip candidacy for any EPM Endpoints that cannot be explicitly resolved in DNS.
+When set to `$false`, endpoints in EPM that cannot be DNS resolved, will be considered "domain-less" for lifecycle candidacy.
+Only used when `$ValidateDomainNamesDNS` is set to `$true`, otherwise this can be ignored.
+- `$IgnoreSSLCertErrors`
+    - When set to `$true` will ignore any TLS/SSL untrusted certificate errors that would normally prevent the connection.
+It is recommended to leave this value as `$false` to ensure certificates are verified!

+### General Environment Details
 - `$EndpointUserNamesWin`
-    - List of one or more local account usernames to lifecycle manage for all Windows-based EPM endpoints.<br/><br/>
+    - List of one or more local account usernames to lifecycle manage for all Windows-based EPM endpoints.

-    >**NOTE:** There is no detection or validation of an account's existence on the respective endpoints.
-An account will be on-boarded to PAM for each username provided in this list, and for every Windows endpoint, regardless if it actually exists on a given endpoint or not.
 - `$EndpointUserNamesMac`
+    - List of one or more local account usernames to lifecycle manage for all Mac-based EPM endpoints.
+- `$EndpointUserNamesLinux`
-    - List of one or more local account usernames to lifecycle manage for all Mac-based EPM endpoints.<br/><br/>
+    - List of one or more local account usernames to lifecycle manage for all Linux-based EPM endpoints.<br/><br/>

-    >**NOTE:** There is no detection or validation of an account's existence on the respective endpoints.
-An account will be on-boarded to PAM for each username provided in this list, and for every Mac endpoint, regardless if it actually exists on a given endpoint or not.
+    >**NOTE:** There is no detection or validation of an account's existence on the respective endpoints!
+An account will be on-boarded to PAM for each username provided in this list, and for every Windows/MacOS/Linux endpoint, regardless if it actually exists on a given endpoint or not.
 - `$EndpointDomainNames`
     - List of one or more DNS domain names that EPM endpoints have membership to.
-Applicable only for Windows endpoints as Mac endpoints are assumed to have no domain name.
-Used with the "ValidateDomainNamesDNS" and "SkipIfNotInDNS" -- See below for complete info on these variables.
+Applicable only for Windows endpoints as Mac/Linux endpoints are assumed to have an incorporated domain/DNS suffix (if any).
+Used with `$ValidateDomainNamesDNS` and `$SkipIfNotInDNS` -- See below for complete info on these variables.
         - If `$ValidateDomainNamesDNS` is set to `$false`, `$EndpointDomainNames` must be set to a single domain name or empty (i.e. "").
         - If `$ValidateDomainNamesDNS` is set to `$true`, `$EndpointDomainNames` may remain empty, contain a single domain name, or contain multiple domain names.
         - If `$ValidateDomainNamesDNS` is set to `$true` and `$EndpointDomainNames` is empty, the DNS Client's Suffix Search List will be used.